Time-Correlated Video Bridge Matching: Hyperparameters Searching

 \subsection{Video Super Resolution}

-\section{HYPERPARAMETERS SEARCHING}
+\section{Hyperparameters Searching}

 Here we compare different values of hyperparameters, namely the noise scaling value $\epsilon$ and the coefficient $\alpha$, which determines the degree of impact of the matrix $\A$ as $\widetilde{\A} := \alpha\A$.
-Table~\ref{tab:hyper_interpolation} shows that in the case of frame interpolation, it is impossible to identify a clear dependence of the generation quality on the hyperparameters used, however, a sufficient amount of noise and not large values for the $\alpha$ coefficient are optimal.
-The results for video super resolution in Table 11 demonstrate that small values of $\epsilon$ and $\alpha$ are optimal for this task, which does not contradict the results for frame interpolation.
+Tables~\ref{tab:hyper_interpolation} and ~\ref{tab:hyper_i2v} show that in the case of frame interpolation and image-to-video generation, it is impossible to identify a clear dependence of the generation quality on the hyperparameters used, however, a sufficient amount of noise and not large values for the $\alpha$ coefficient are optimal.
+The results for video super resolution in Table~\ref{tab:hyper_superres} demonstrate that small values of $\epsilon$ and $\alpha$ are optimal for this task, which does not contradict the results for frame interpolation.